leeaff/DynamicPolarRenderer/README.md

 # POV Spin Project

-This is a PlatformIO project for a spinning LED display (POV effect).
+This is a PlatformIO project for a spinning LED display (Persistence Of View effect).

 ## Project structure